 In their article, “Decades after civil rights gains, black teachers a rarity in public schools” USA Today noted, “Because most white communities in the 1950s and 1960s preferred white teachers over black ones, court-ordered desegregation often ended the teaching careers of black educators.”
 Although Brown v.
 Board of Education led to the initial decrease of black educators in the classroom, it is not the reason the number of black educators in the classroom is dismal today.
 Districts across the nation are struggling to fill teaching positions; they also are pressured to fill some of those positions with diverse candidates.
 But if a district does hire a talented educator from a diverse background, the school district and the educator’s colleagues may be the reason this same educator leaves.
 How many great educators walk away because issues are not addressed or simply ignored?

-What my school saw me as was a black man, the black man who was young enough to be considered “cool” by the students.
+My school saw me as a black man, the black man who was young enough to be considered “cool” by the students.
 I was the young black man in the building who could walk into the room and grab the attention of the students (90% of them were African American) and make them listen and comply.
 I was told by a staff member, “You shouldn’t have any problems in your class; the kids will like you.”
 My response to her was, “Why won’t I have any problems?”
 Her response back was simple, “You can relate to them.”
 Everyone knows what that means.
 They are black and you are black, so you must have a lot in common.

 Many times as an educator of color you feel stymied.
 You feel it does not matter how good your data is or how much your students have learned; what is most important is your ability to manage difficult students, who are normally black and brown.
-Instead of addressing the uncomfortable truth that some educators are not the best fit at urban schools, or helping educators improve their practice to help them become more successful working with students who are different from them, schools go for the quick fix which, to them, means as a black educator you can expect to have difficult students in your class because you can handle them.
+Instead of addressing the uncomfortable truth that some educators are not the best fit at urban schools, or helping educators improve their practice to help them become more successful working with students who are different from them, schools go for the quick fix.
+This means as a black educator you can expect to have difficult students in your class because you can handle them.

 This has unintended consequences.

-White colleagues have told me to my face, “You are an affirmative action hire” or “You were just hired because we didn’t have enough black people on staff.”
+White colleagues have told me to my face, “You are an affirmative action hire,” or “You were just hired because we didn’t have enough black people on staff.”
 It is difficult to maintain the motivation to work in your school when you believe some of your colleagues only see you as a disciplinarian and refuse to see you as a skilled educator.
-When you are a talented educator of color, the administration may choose not to support your professional goals or they might pass you over for opportunities you desire because the school doesn’t think they can afford to take you away from difficult students.
+When you are a talented educator of color, the administration may choose not to support your professional goals, or they might pass you over for opportunities you desire because the school doesn’t think they can afford to take you away from difficult students.

 Not Because We Are Black